SONFACKZ/medical/README.md

 # Flask API setting
 If python already installed in your computer, open the api folder and create your vitual environment by run the command << python3 -m venv <virtual_environment_name> >> (Here we are on linux OS).

 Then you activate your virtual environment by running <<virtual_environment_name>>/bin/activate.

 Next you install Flask by running <<pip install Flask>>.

-You can now install the requirement libaries by running <<pip install -r requirements.txt>> Now our Flask application is ready to launch.
+You can now install the requirement libaries by running <<pip install -r requirements.txt>>

-Now we are running the database migrations:
+Now our Flask application is ready to launch.

-For it, we will do the following:
+Now we are running the database migrations, for it, we will do the following:

 >flask db init

 >flask db migrate -m "Initial migration"

 >flask db upgrade

 Now that our database has been migrated successfully, we can now launch the application by running the command <<flask run>>

 As a DBMS I used Postgrsql